Anti-austerity movement in Greece: May

 On 28 May, demonstrations continued with at least 7,000 people gathered in front of the Greek parliament.
 A number of new flags appeared, including those of Tunisia, Argentina, Armenia and Hungary.
 At least 20 people set up tents in the square.
 Major demonstrations also took place in Thessaloniki, Patras and Heraklion.
 In Thessaloniki a cycling race was organised as part of the demonstration.
 All across the country the movement was becoming more organised, media reported, with teams of doctors, translators, and food supplies set up by the protesters, especially at Syntagma Square, which had turned into the main protest center for the country.

 Demonstrators in front of the Greek parliament, 29 May.

 29 May was set as a day of peaceful pan-European demonstrations.
 It was estimated that the demonstration in Athens alone attracted more than 100,000 demonstrators in front of the Greek parliament, while others put the estimates around 80,000.
 Demonstrations included people of all ages and financial backgrounds.
 The oldest person at the demonstration was a 102-year-old grandmother looking after her granddaughter, who also spoke at the people's assembly in support of the demonstrations.
-An estimated 10,000 people gathered in front of the White Tower of Thessaloniki in Greece's second city, and demonstrations were also held in many other Greek cities.
+An estimated 10,000 people gathered in front of the White Tower of Thessaloniki in Greece's second city, and demonstrations were also held in a number of other Greek cities.
 Some of the most popular slogans that were heard on 29 May were "the worst form of violence is poverty" and "a magical night, like in Argentina, lets see who gets in the helicopter first!", a reference to Argentine President Fernando de la Rúa's resignation and escape from the presidential mansion using a helicopter in 2001.
 Some of the demands that the Real Democracy Now! movement has formulated during the assemblies at syntagma Square include: